pyhopper/pyhopper/docs/recipes/custom_callbacks.rst

         def on_evaluate_end(self, param: dict, f: float, info: pyhopper.ParamInfo): pass # Called after parameter `param` is evaluated to the value f

-        def on_evaluate_cancelled(self, param: dict, info: pyhopper.ParamInfo):
+        def on_evaluate_pruned(self, param: dict, info: pyhopper.ParamInfo):
-            pass # Called if the evaluation of parameter `param` is canceled
+            pass # Called if the evaluation of parameter `param` is pruned

         def on_new_best(self, new_best: dict, f: float, info: pyhopper.ParamInfo):
             pass # Called if a new best parameter `new_best` with value f was found